ShujaatMirza/minimal/index.md

 *Jul '24*: Received the runner-up award for the *Andreas Pfitzmann Best Paper* at [PETS](https://petsymposium.org/2024/student-paper-award.php){:target="_blank"} in Bristol.

-*May '24*: Served as Color Guard for Commencement Exercises.
+*May '24*: Served as Color Guard for NYU Commencement Exercises.

-*Mar '24*: Appointed Publication Chair for [ACNS 2024](https://wp.nyu.edu/acns2024/organization/){:target="_blank"}.
+*Mar '24*: Appointed Publication Chair for [ACNS 2024](https://wp.nyu.edu/acns2024/organization/){:target="_blank"} conference.

-*Dec '23*: Our work was recognized with the Best Paper Award at [Machine Learning for Health (ML4H)](https://ml4health.github.io/2023/){:target="_blank"} conference, co-located with NeurIPS in New Orleans.
+*Dec '23*: Our work was recognized with the Best Paper Award at [Machine Learning for Health](https://ml4health.github.io/2023/){:target="_blank"} conference, co-located with NeurIPS.

-*Aug '23*: Presented our research on privacy leakage from code generation LLMs at [Usenix Security 2023](https://www.usenix.org/conference/usenixsecurity23/technical-sessions){:target="_blank"} in Anaheim.
+*Aug '23*: Presented our research on sensitive privacy leakage from code generation LLMs at [Usenix Security 2023](https://www.usenix.org/conference/usenixsecurity23/technical-sessions){:target="_blank"}.

 *Jun '23*: Engaged with the UN Information Integrity team to address online hate speech risks.